 NBA players to resume playoffs after brief strike, Thursday's slate postponed: reports

+Playoffs may resume as early as Friday or potentially over the weekend

-The NBA players reportedly decided Thursday to resume the playoffs a day after Milwaukee Bucks players decided not to play in protest of the police shooting of Jacob Blake.
+The NBA players reportedly decided Thursday to resume the playoffs a day after Milwaukee Bucks players decided not to play in protest of the shooting of Jacob Blake.

 ESPN reported that Thursday’s slate of playoff games was postponed.
 The Athletic added that the players expect the playoffs to resume as early as Friday or potentially over the weekend.